 If you’ve been following me long enough, you’ve probably realized that I talk quite a lot about the Science of Learning (SoL).
 I believe teachers and students all over the … Continue reading Science of Learning Resources to help you with Lesson Planning

-Adapted from Troika and ConnectEd Blog In recent years the area of education has tried to combine some elements of cognitive sciences, such as psychology and neuroscience, with classroom practice. … Continue reading Six Metacognitive Strategies and How to Use them with Popular Online Tools
+Adapted from Troika and ConnectEd Blog In recent years the area of education has tried to combine some elements of cognitive sciences, such as psychology and neuroscience, with classroom practice. … Continue reading Six Science of Learning Strategies and How to Use them with Popular Online Tools

 Christopher and I met because of social media and a bit of luck.
 One of us liked a post or wrote left one another a comment and the next thing … Continue reading 50 Zero Preparation Games: A guide by Christopher Walker you need to get right away!